Letter to the Chancellor

 - Locally in the NHS, we have seen a sharp rise in "excess deaths" during the last winter 2022/23.
 Most attendances and admissions over the Christmas and New Year period was for patients suffering with respiratory conditions which hampered hospital flow, led to more corridor care and held ambulances on site for longer.

 - The Council Contact Centre has seen telephone contact triple as more and more residents seek help and advice.

 - Halton & St Helens Voluntary & Community Action are reporting residents are now presenting with complex multiple issues, rather than just one thing such as food or fuel poverty.
 Many people are now presenting with issues of debt, housing need, increasing poor mental health etc.

 - Torus, the biggest provider of social housing in St Helens, reporting an unprecedented increase in the number of people in rent arrears.

 - Frontline staff reporting concerns that more people are experiencing suicidal thoughts due to financial pressures.

-We are extremely concerned about the impact that further public service cuts would have on residents and our ability to support them.
+I'm sure you will see from this, why we continue to be extremely concerned about the impact that further public service cuts are already having on residents and our ability to support them.

 At the exact moment that many in our communities need public services more than ever, those services themselves are facing a cliff edge.
 It is a perfect storm with potentially severe consequences.

-Ahead of your statement in November we ask you to recognise the economic and humanitarian urgency of this situation and to give essential services the fair funding they need in order to provide necessary support, and to give residents and businesses as much direct financial support as possible.
+Ahead of your statement on 22 November, we ask you to recognise the economic and humanitarian urgency of this situation and to give our essential services the fair funding they need to provide necessary support, and to give residents and businesses as much direct financial support as possible.